 Students and instructors are encouraged to deal directly with one another concerning all student absences.
-However, in the event students find they must be away from classes due to a sudden illness, emergency, or death in the family and are unable to make contact with their instructor(s), they may request an Instructor Notification by contacting the Dean of Students Office (DOS).
+However, in the event students find they must be away from classes due to a sudden illness, emergency, or

 Alcohol Policy

 If UofL students at least 21 years of age decide to drink alcohol, the University explicitly counsels only low risk use and condemns the misuse and abuse of alcohol.